All Episodes

 I mean, if you don't delete an email message, they'll keep them forever.

-Uh that's the agreement that you make with Google.
+That's the agreement that you make with Google.

 Right.

-An email would be much more likely to be retrievable because it you can go to the server and get it.
+An email would be much more likely to be retrievable because you can go to the server and get it.

 There's no such thing as a text message server.

-Do any of you does that pass the smell test for any of you?
+Do any of you, does that pass the smell test for any of you?

 Because it doesn't for me.

-It's it's hard to explain another way, Sean.
+It's hard to explain another way, Sean.

 It doesn't meet the smell test that they weren't erased on purpose, does it?